Minimum distance classification for nonlinear dynamical systems: Kernel engineering

 Let us consider trajectory vectors $ \phi(X)$ made of $N$ consecutive observations (Eq \ref{Eq:observation_vector}).
 The kernel function expresses an inner product in feature space between two trajectories; that is :

 Using (\ref{Eq:polynomial}), one has

 By identifying a geometric series for the summation between brackets, the kernel function simplifies to :

-For $l \rightarrow \infty$, one has $ (x_k y_k)^l \rightarrow 0$ as $x_k, y_k \in [0,1]$.
+For $\omega \rightarrow \infty$, one has $ (x_k y_k)^\omega \rightarrow 0$ as $x_k, y_k \in [0,1)$.
 Thus, the logistic map kernel writes as follows

-Evaluating the logistic map kernel (\ref{Eq: logistic_kernel}) is much cheaper than calculating the mapping $\phi$ using (\ref{Eq:polynomial}) and the inner product (\ref{Eq:K_XY}) in feature space of high dimensionality $l$.
-Also, the logistic map kernel (\ref{Eq: logistic_kernel}) is for the true dynamics with $l=\infty$ and not for the approximated dynamics of a truncated system.
+Evaluating the logistic map kernel (\ref{Eq: logistic_kernel}) is much cheaper than calculating the mapping $\phi$ using (\ref{Eq:polynomial}) and the inner product (\ref{Eq:K_XY}) in feature space of high dimensionality.
+Also, the logistic map kernel (\ref{Eq: logistic_kernel}) exactly represents the infinite-dimensional dynamics as $\omega=\infty$ and not the approximated dynamics of a truncated system.